MicroEJ/docs/PlatformDeveloperGuide/vgCco.rst

 =========

 Several C modules implement the VG Pack's Low-Level APIs.
-Some are generic, and some are platform-specific dependent (more precisely: GPU dependent).
+Some are generic, and some are platform dependent (more precisely: GPU dependent).
 The generic modules provide header files to be extended by the specific modules.
-The generic C modules are available on `MicroEJ Central Repository <zzz_centralrepourl_zzz/modules>`_  and the specific C modules on the `Developer Repository <zzz_devrepourl_zzz/microej-developer-repository-release>`_.
+The generic C modules are available on the :ref:`central_repository` and the specific C modules on the :ref:`developer_repository`.

 The following picture illustrates the available C modules and their relations.
-It is a simplified view: all sources and headers files of each C module are not visible.
+The following picture illustrates the available C modules and their relations for an implementation that uses:

+* Freetype library for the font renderer and the font layouter in simple layout mode.
+* Harfbuzz library for the font layouter in complex layout mode.
+* Vivante VGLite library for the drawing of vector paths

 The following chapters explain the aim and relations of each C module.

+.. note:: It is a simplified view: all sources and headers files of each C module are not visible.

 .. figure:: images/vg_cco.*
    :alt: MicroVG C Modules